fritzthecap/ffmpeg-scripts/README.md

 " parking lot" is indented, thus it will be ignored.
 It is a comment for me to know what the cut will contain.
 From video _20250328_092003.mp4_ the intervals from second 7 to 25.6 and 1:32 to the videos end (keyword 'end') will be taken.
 For videos that are longer than a minute I use the format _minute:second_, as can be seen on 1:32.
-If an interval definition is out of range, the script would stop with an error message with the according line number in _cuts.txt_.
+If an interval definition is out of range, the script would stop with an error message with the according line number of _cuts.txt_.

 The video _20250328_092136.mp4_ will be ignored, because it has been indented.